AlgyJr/ios_guides/Common-Issues.md

 - **Run-Time Errors**
    - **Symptoms:** Your app builds fine, but at a certain point it "crashes".
+   - **Diagnose:**
-   - **Diagnose:** The first place to look is in the Debug area pane at the bottom of Xcode.
+      - 1: The first place to look is in the Debug area pane at the bottom of Xcode.
 The **Console**, (bottom right window), will likely have a long list of confusing "computer talk", fortunately, the useful information is found in the first paragraph all the way at the top, so get scrolling!
-The other place to look is in the **Variables View** to the left of the console.
+      - 2: The second place to look is in the **Variables View** to the left of the console.

 ![Run-Time Error gif](http://i.imgur.com/nciIGwV.gif)